l0g1c-80m8/data-mining-assignments/homework-assignment-6/README.md

 Repeat Steps 7 – 12.
 If this is the last run (after the last chunk of data), merge CS clusters with DS clusters that have a Mahalanobis Distance < 2 𝑑. <br/>
-At each run, including the initialization step, count and output the number of the discard points, the number of the clusters in the CS, the number of the compression points, and the number of the points in the retained set.

 ## Dataset
 Since the BFR algorithm has a strong assumption that the clusters are normally distributed with